pelme/rds-log/README.rst

 Usage
 -----

-rds-log-stream will find AWS credentials in ~/.aws/credentials (just like boto).
+rds-log-stream will find AWS credentials in ~/.aws/credentials or environment variables. rds-log-stream uses boto3 and finds credentials/config in the same locations.

 Set up ~/.aws/credentials with AWS authentication details::